 DHT is five times more potent than free testosterone (the type your body uses), says Calvert.
 Finasteride, a prescription medication for hair loss, works by blocking the conversion of testosterone to DHT.

 Testosterone replacement therapy (TRT) can also cause DHT levels to increase.
 “You can imagine with uninhibited increased T levels, your body combats that by increasing the level of DHT,” says Calvert.
 “This is why I don’t recommend my patients to get too high on their TRT.
 I prefer guys to be in a range of about 750 – 900 ng/dL.”

 Does Testosterone Make You Hornier?

-One of testosterone’s primary jobs is to regulate your sex drive.
-Researchers are clear on the exact mechanics, but low libido is one of the most common symptoms of low T, says Calvert.
-And research has shown that men with lower sex drives are more likely to be testosterone deficient (2).
+One of testosterone’s primary jobs is to regulate your sexual desire.
+Researchers are clear on the exact mechanics, but low libido is one of the most common symptoms of low levels of testosterone, says Calvert.
+And research has shown that men with low sex drives are more likely to be testosterone deficient (2).

 “Testosterone deficiency is associated with decreased libido–and combating that with testosterone supplementation increases libido,” he says.
 “Being hornier is without a doubt the number one reported improvement I hear from guys who start TRT.”